helium/HIP/0080-updating-dao-utility-score.md

 ## Onboarding Fee

-In the Helium network as originally designed, prior to HIP-25, blockchain consensus ran on the LoRa Hotspots themselves.
+In the Helium network as originally designed, prior to HIP 25, blockchain consensus ran on the LoRa Hotspots themselves.
 This was a main reason for the $40 Hotspot onboarding fee, which was designed to provide resistance against Sybil attacks, in which illegitimate Hotspots could endanger the security of the blockchain itself.
 Ever since HIP-25, blockchain security has been provided by Helium validators, and with the implementation of HIP-70, blockchain security will be provided by Solana.
 Therefore, onboarding fees are no longer needed for Sybil resistance.

 Meanwhile, given recent advances in hardware, the traditional fee of $40 per Hotspot has become a significant component of total Hotspot deployment cost.
 Manufacturers are ready to offer LoRa Hotspots for the IOT subDAO below $100, and low-cost short-range Wi-Fi Hotspots have been proposed for the MOBILE subDAO, complementing longer-range LTE and 5G deployments, which could potentially also reach prices below $100.